SirGoodenough/HA_Blueprints/Automations/HumidifierWaterThrottleControl.md

 ![Where is the Configure MQTT TAB?](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/tasmotaMQTT.jpg)

-#### Bottom of the screen is the friendly_name and the topic
+#### Bottom of the screen is the topic

 ![Where is the TOPIC?](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/tasmotaTopic.jpg)

 ## 🙊 How Do I Set-up My Sonoff SV?

-#### Add a ghost relay and button as relay and button #2 in the Module Parameters & save it.
+#### Add a ghost relay and button as relay and button #2 in the Module Parameters screen & save it.

 ![Module Setup](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/tasmotaModuleSetup.jpg)

-#### Add the Rules.
+#### Add the Rules

+    Make sure you set all 3 rules to mode 4 after you oad them.
+    Rule1 4
+    Rule2 4
+    Rule3 4

+    Also make sure you turn on the 2 rules.
+Rule1 will turn on and off as called in the program.
+    Rule2 1
+    Rule3 1

+    Full line of text versions of these rules are available in the Blueprint Description.
+These are layed out for clarity.

-Rule1 is turned on and off based on the status of switch #2.
-When enabled it sets the 2 minute timer cycle and starts the Rule3 items.
+Rule1 is turned on and off based on the status of Power2.
+When Rule1 is enabled it sets the 2 minute timer cycle and starts the Rule3 items on schedule.
+It sets variable 1 to the value of variable 2.
+Variable 2 is set via MQTT from the Blueprint.

 ```text
 on Time#Minute|2 do var1 %var2% endon